danicah17/Danica_BSEPortfolio/index.md

 ## Challenges
 One of my challenges was that for some reason, when I was first testing my accelerometer for the wrist turns, the Madgwick filter was updating really slowly even though the frequency it was updating at was already really fast.
 I even tried upping the frequency, but that didn't change anything.
 Some time later, the code stopped uploading entirely and my serial port disappeared from my board menu in Arduino even though everything was plugged in.
 After trying to restart my computer and the Arduino app, I unplugged my device from the first charging port on my computer and plugged it into the second charging port.
 That charging port probably allowed more connection with the board, because once I plugged it into that port, the serial port showed up again and allowed me to upload code.
 My accelerometer also started updating at the correct speed when I uploaded my code.
 The second challenge that I had was when I tried to use the toLowerCase() method in my code.
 The toLowerCase() method is a void function, which means it doesn't return anything when I call it.
 But, since in Java though it returns a string, I assumed it was the same in C++.
 I basically tried to set a variable to nothing, so the code kept giving me errors.
 I realized that the method updates the string itself, so I needed to first call the method, and then set the variable to that updated string.
 The third challenge I had was with the write() function when working with the phone and computer serials.
 The write() function is the print() method, except it converts ASCII values to actual text when it prints.
 But, write() didn't work for the phone serial, only print() worked.
 To fix it, instead of using the read() function when reading in data, I used the readStringUntil() function, which automatically returns the string in its text form.
 Then I just printed that string onto the phone serial.

+## Next Steps
+For my next milestone, I will probably start sewing sensors and wires onto my compression sleeve.
+I'll also start soldering everything to my PCB board so I don't have to use my breadboard anymore.

 ## Schematic